Many investors face Scotland exit risk unprotected

 Reasons for leaving financial positions uncovered heading into the vote range from the complexity, the costs and expectations of interest rate rises which muddy the waters.
 Generally, it’s just not considered worth it.

-“Investors are completely not positioning themselves for the potential of a vote in favour of independence,” said Insight Investment’s head of currency Paul Lambert.
+“Investors are completely not positioning themselves for the potential of a vote in favor of independence,” said Insight Investment’s head of currency Paul Lambert.

 Opinion polls that show a lead of around 20 points for the ‘No’ voters, excluding the undecided, are enough to convince many investors that anything else is too remote a possibility to worry about.